ArturDorfman/interview-prepper/content/guide/javascript.md

 * Promise.allSettled()
   * The result promise of Promise.allSettled() is fulfilled with an array of objects representing the outcome of each promise.
-  Each object has a status property that is either "fulfilled" or "rejected", and a value or reason property, depending on whether the promise was fulfilled or rejected.
+  Each object has a status property that is either "fulfilled" or "rejected," and a value or reason property, depending on whether the promise was fulfilled or rejected.
   It waits for all promises to settle (either fulfill or reject) before fulfilling its own promise.

 ---